Sayegh7/ngx-wheel/README.md

   "id": "p1", // id of prize (can be any type)
 }
 ```
-- `onSpinStart` and `onSpinComplete` are hooks.
-The passed functions will be called before the spin and after the spin completes.
+-
 #### Outputs
-- `beforeSpin` is called before the wheel spin
+- `onSpinStart` is called before the wheel spin
-- `afterSpin` is called after the wheel spin
+- `onSpinComplete` is called after the wheel spin

 ## License